roylouisgarcia/portfolio/README.md

-## From being a deliverable to an actual site I loved:
+## From being a MOOC deliverable to an actual site I loved:

 This portfolio was built as a project for FreeCodeCamp's [Responsive Web Design course](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-personal-portfolio-webpage).
 It is designed as a Single Page Application-like that should work well both on Desktop browsers and mobile devices.